Updated: Apr 19

 Audio Post Production West End post-production studios

 You usually get to record at these studios for adverts.
 They are very fancy studios in expensive London locations where most feature films sound mixing and ADR get done.
 You are always greeted by a lovely receptionist or two who make sure your arrival is announced to the studio team or producer you'll be working with.
 Then an equally lovely runner will offer you a drink.
-I tend to arrive early to have a herbal tea and get chance to prepare the script if it hasn't been sent in advance, or just chill and enjoy the moment.
+I tend to arrive early to have a herbal tea and get a chance to prepare the script if it hasn't been sent in advance, or just chill and enjoy the moment.
 My favourite Soho post-production studios are Wave, Grand Central, SNK, Jungle, Clearcut, Jungle & 750mph.

 Film & Television filming studios

-For ADR sessions ('Additional Dialogue Replacement', aka loop group sessions for movies or TV Drama actors improvise dialogue that suits the context of the scene), I've always gone to film studios or post production houses in the West End.
+For ADR sessions ('Automated Dialogue Replacement', aka loop group sessions for movies or TV Drama actors improvise dialogue that suits the context of the scene), I've always gone to film studios or post production houses in the West End.
 The sessions last half-days or all day.
 The fun part about these sessions is that you'll be working with many fellow French voiceover artists, and you get to improvise all day & learn from each other, and of course have a nice catch up during breaks.